visualia/visualia3/docs/get-started/esm.md

 # Javascript module in HTML

-The most bare-bones way to use Visualia is to import VueJS and Visualia into a single HTML file.
+The most bare-bones way to use Fachwerk is to import VueJS and Fachwerk into a single HTML file.

 By using [ESM imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and [import maps](https://github.com/WICG/import-maps) we can get the modular Javascript workflow in the browser without any tooling or build steps.

-Visualia provides ESM-compatible CDN build in https://unpkg.com/visualia3/dist/visualia.js (and also in https://esm.sh/visualia3 and https://cdn.skypack.dev/visualia3).
+Fachwerk provides ESM-compatible CDN build in https://unpkg.com/fachwerk/dist/fachwerk.js (and also in https://esm.sh/fachwerk and https://cdn.skypack.dev/fachwerk).

 ```html
 <!DOCTYPE html>